Visit Battersea London

 If you are visiting or looking to rehome an animal please use our main entrance on 4 Battersea Park Road, SW8 4AA.

-If you are bringing in a stray animal or giving up your own pet for adoption please use our intake entrance on Sopwith Way.
+If you are bringing in a stray animal or giving up your own pet for adoption please use the entrance of Sopwith Way for dogs and use the main entrance on Battersea Park Road for cats.

 Nearest bus routes